+The public participation effort during the drafting of the 6th Cycle Housing Element update included an on-line public outreach survey, stakeholder interviews, and two virtual Community Workshops.
 Due to the COVID-19 Pandemic, the City took a new approach to meetings, which were primarily held on-line over Zoom.
 The first Community Workshop was held on Wednesday, May 5 and had six attendees from the public.
 The second was held on Wednesday, May 26 and had six attendees from the public.
-A third workshop was held on Tuesday, December 7 and had an attendance of three people; two members of the community and one representative from the Lakewood Center ownership.
-Notice of the workshops were placed in the local newspaper and published in the Lakewood e-Magazine, a popular source of community news.
-The City contacted several service groups and religious organizations (23 in all) by phone, email, and postal mail.
-Groups contacted are shown on the following page.
-Meeting links and announcements were also regularly updated on the City's Housing Element website.
 A further 309 people participated in the on-line survey, which was offered in both English and Spanish.